damienbod/ElasticsearchCRUD/README.md

 This examples show how to transfer entities to documents in Elasticsearch.
 The entities are saved as nested documents.

+<a href=" https://github.com/damienbod/WebSearchWithElasticsearchEntityFrameworkAsPrimary">MVC application with Entity Framework and Elasticsearch</a>

+This example demonstrates how to use Entity Framework as you primary database and Elasticsearch for the search in an MVC application.
+The application needs to create, update, delete documents in the search engine when ever Entity Framework changes, deletes or updates an entity.

 <a href="https://github.com/damienbod/ElasticsearchCRUD/tree/master/ConsoleElasticsearchCrudExample">ConsoleElasticsearchCrudExample</a>

 A basic CRUD example.